ESIPFed/data-help-desk/docs/step_by_step/detailed_planning_steps.md

 ## Creating an advertising plan

+Develop an advertising plan for before and during the event Effectively communicate the existence and purpose of the help desk to your target audience.

+-   Advertise the event prominently on the meeting website and through other channels, emphasizing the opportunity to engage with experts and learn about topics such as data management and FAIR principles and any other relevant topics.
+This includes a presence on the meeting website, mentioning the data help desk in emails, leveraging ambassadors (section chairs, presenters), and active social media (Twitter) promotion.
+-   Prepare physical materials which include signage, monitors for demos, handouts, flyers, and swag such as candy and stickers.

 <!-- prettier-ignore -->
-1. **Design clear signage**
+1. **Design Clear Signage for the Desk**
+   - Effective signage plays a crucial role in guiding attendees to your help desk and making them aware of the services offered.
     - Create professional banners highlighting services: data management plans, metadata standards, repository selection, DOI assignment
-   - Effective signage plays a crucial role in guiding attendees to your help desk and making them aware of the services offered.
    - Well-designed
    signs should use concise language and visual elements to capture attention.
    - Consider including QR codes linking to digital resources or additional